- Honors Program

 - Be available to provide thesis mentorship throughout the 12-week summer program.

 - Attend the Midterm Progress Report and Berry Summer Thesis Institute Symposium.
+(A conference or vacation on these dates will not disqualify a mentor.)

 - Provide guidance and critical review of the original manuscript or literature review that the student will prepare for publication in the Proceedings of the Berry Summer Thesis Institute.